 20 Years of People Propelling Success

-This May, Fathom Consulting celebrates 20 years in business.
-In addition to happenings planned throughout the year (looking at you staff, clients, partners, and alumni), this is the first post in a series to celebrate the last two decades and the years to come.
+This year, Fathom Consulting celebrates 20 years in business.
+In addition to happenings planned throughout the year, we’re sharing a series of blog posts celebrating what’s led to our success over the last two decades while looking forward to the years to come.

 At the top of my list of things to celebrate?
 Our consultants—modern-day renaissance professionals who move our clients from complexity to confidence.
 From our start as Evantage Consulting in 1999, the most important ingredient in our recipe for success has been our smart, creative, low-ego, and collaborative team.